Nuclear weapons of Israel

-Israel has not signed the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), despite United Nations General Assembly pressure to do so.
-It argues that nuclear controls cannot be implemented in isolation of other security issues and that only following the establishment of peaceful relations of all countries in the region could controls be introduced via negotiation of "a mutually and effectively verifiable regime that [would] establish the Middle East as a zone free of chemical, biological, and nuclear weapons, as well as ballistic missiles."

-Israel subscribes to the Begin Doctrine of counter-proliferation, including preventive strikes, which seeks to prevent other regional actors from acquiring nuclear weapons.
+Citing security threats, Israel rejects consistent international pressure to accede to the Treaty on the Non-Proliferation of Nuclear Weapons or to participate in negotiations of a Middle East weapons of mass destruction free zone.
+Under its Begin Doctrine, Israel carries out preventive strikes against regional actors it suspects of developing nuclear weapons.
 The Israeli Air Force conducted Operation Opera and Operation Orchard, which destroyed pre-critical Iraqi and Syrian nuclear reactors in 1981 and 2007, respectively.
-Israel had also extensively targeted Iran's nuclear program, using malware, assassinations, and airstrikes during their 2025 war.
-The Samson Option refers to Israel's ability to use nuclear weapons against attackers as a deterrence strategy in the face of existential military threats to the nation.
+Israel and the United States have extensively targeted Iran's nuclear program, with airstrikes during their 2025 war and 2026 war, as well as malware and assassinations since 2010.
+The Samson Option refers to Israel's ability to use nuclear weapons as a deterrence strategy in the face of existential military threats to the nation.

 Israel began to investigate nuclear-related science soon after it declared independence in 1948, and, with French cooperation, secretly began building the Negev Nuclear Research Center, (Note: Known since 2018 as the Shimon Peres Negev Nuclear Research Center) a facility near Dimona housing a nuclear reactor and reprocessing plant in the late 1950s.
 During the Six-Day War, Israel aborted a plan to demonstrate a nuclear weapon in the occupied Sinai.
 There is some evidence Israel increased its nuclear readiness during the Yom Kippur War and the Gulf War.
 The 1979 Vela incident is widely suspected to have been an Israeli nuclear test, in collaboration with South Africa.
-The first extensive media coverage came via the 1986 revelations of Mordechai Vanunu, a former Dimona technician.
-Vanunu was soon kidnapped by Mossad, brought back to Israel, and imprisoned for 18 years for treason and espionage.
+The first extensive media coverage came via the 1986 revelations by Mordechai Vanunu, a former Dimona technician.
+Vanunu was soon kidnapped by Mossad from Italy, brought back to Israel, and imprisoned for 18 years for treason and espionage.
 Israel is also suspected to possess offensive chemical and biological weapons.